UK's Deliveroo scraps contract ban on riders seeking workers' rights

 With their distinctive black and teal jackets, Deliveroo riders have become a familiar sight on London streets since the firm started trading in 2013, tapping into the rapidly growing demand for takeaway food delivered from restaurants.

-But like taxi app Uber [UBER.UL], which also operates in the gig economy where people tend to work simultaneously for different firms without a fixed contract, Deliveroo has been criticised for not offering rights such as holiday and sick pay.
+But like taxi app Uber, which also operates in the gig economy where people tend to work simultaneously for different firms without a fixed contract, Deliveroo has been criticised for not offering rights such as holiday and sick pay.

 In its new contract, the firm removed a clause which featured in some older agreements and read: